WRTeam-in/eBroker-Doc/docs/web/web-logo.md

 ### Main Logo

-- Format: PNG or SVG (preferred for best quality)
+-   Format: WebP (preferred for best performance), PNG or SVG (preferred for best quality)
-- Recommended size: 200px wide, height proportional
+-   Recommended size: 176px wide, 56px height
 -   Transparent background recommended

 ### Footer Logo

-- Format: PNG or SVG
+-   Format: WebP or PNG or SVG
 -   Usually a white/light version of your logo for dark footer backgrounds
 -   Transparent background

 ### Placeholder Image

-- Format: PNG or JPG
+-   Format: WebP or PNG or JPG
 -   Used when property images or other content images are unavailable
 -   Should contain your branding

 ## Uploading Your Logos